Field Trips & Events

 Max participants for each field trip: 25

-Enjoy a weekend of birding events in the Central Adirondacks this winter.
+Enjoy a weekend of free birding events in the Central Adirondacks this winter.
 Participants will look for winter irruptive species such as Northern Shrike, Bohemian Waxwing, Evening and Pine Grosbeaks, Common and Hoary Redpolls, and Pine Siskin, along with year-round boreal residents such as Black-backed Woodpecker, Canada Jay, and Boreal Chickadee.

 Field Trips: Joan Collins will lead field trips on both days.
 The main field trip will take place on Sunday, January 27, 2019.
 There will be an optional field trip on Saturday, January 26, 2019 for those who arrive early.
 (In the event of inclement weather on Sunday, the Saturday trip will become the main field trip.)
 Meet outside the Adirondack Hotel at 8 a.m. (near the bridge over Long Lake on Route 30).
 Participants can car-pool to reduce the number of cars in the train.